Journal of Chemical Education

 General Public, Interdisciplinary/Multidisciplinary, Curriculum, Testing/Assessment, Student-Centered Learning, Applications of Chemistry

 “This document is the Accepted Manuscript version of a Published Work that appeared in final form in Journal of Chemical Education, copyright © American Chemical Society after peer review and technical editing by the publisher.
-To access the final edited and published work see [insert ACS Articles on Request author-directed link to Published Work, see http://pubs.acs.org/doi/abs/10.1021/acs.jchemed.6b00179
+To access the final edited and published work, see http://pubs.acs.org/doi/abs/10.1021/acs.jchemed.6b00179

 Gorin, David J.; Jamieson, Elizabeth R.; Queeny, Kate; Shea, Kevin M.; and Read Spray, Carrie G., "The “pHunger Games”: Manuscript Review to Assess Graduating Chemistry Majors" (2016).
 Chemistry: Faculty Publications, Smith College, Northampton, MA.